Best Fajita Marinade Recipe: 3 Secrets for Juicy, Flavorful Fajitas Every Time

 Even the best fajita marinade won't work unless you use it properly.
 Here are a few tips to maximize its effectiveness:

 • Marinate for the Right Amount of Time: Aim for at least 30 minutes, but no more than 24 hours.
-Too long can make the meat tough.
+Too long can make the meat tough due to acid breakdown.
+Chicken benefits from 2-12 hours, steak from 30 minutes to 4 hours, and shrimp only 15-30 minutes.

-• Use a Non-Reactive Container: Glass or stainless steel containers are best—avoid aluminum as it can react with acidic ingredients.
+• Use a Non-Reactive Container: Glass or stainless steel containers are best—avoid aluminum as it can react with acidic ingredients and alter flavor.

-• Don’t Overdo the Acid: While lime juice is great for flavor, too much can dry out the meat.
-Balance it with oil and other seasonings.
+• Don't Overdo the Acid: While lime juice is great for flavor, too much can dry out the meat.
+Balance it with oil and other seasonings to maintain moisture.

 These tips will help you get the most out of your fajita marinade, whether you're grilling, sautéing, or using a cast-iron skillet.